ARTICLE

 Environment

-According to Malcolm J. Rohrbough, a Gold Rush historian and the author of Days of Gold: The California Gold Rush and the American Nation, the countryside of California was torn up as the newly arrived settlers searched for gold.
+According to Malcolm J. Rohrbough, a gold rush historian and the author of Days of Gold: The California Gold Rush and the American Nation, the countryside of California was torn up as the newly arrived settlers searched for gold.
 They used high-powered jets of water to wash away hillsides in a practice known as hydraulic mining, and burrowed thousands of mine shafts into the foothills of the Sierra Nevada Mountains.

 “Environmentally, the discovery of gold was a disaster,” he says.
 “People described the California landscape as looking like it had been dug up by giant moles.”